 The Coastal Altimetry Science Working Team (COASTALT-SWT) is an informal grouping of scientists around a mailing list [coastalt-swt] for quick and efficient exchange of information, results and news on Coastal Altimetry.

-The list is hosted on the NOCS server and has more than 200 international contacts.
+The list is hosted on the NOC server and has more than 200 international contacts.
 It is the most effective way of reaching out to the coastal altimetry community.

 COASTALT-SWT reports informally to the Ocean Surface Topography Science Team, which we see a bit like our 'parent' group.
 Please contact Paolo Cipollini or Stefano Vignudelli if you are interested in joining the mailing list or posting an item.

 10th Coastal Altimetry Workshop - to allow some time for studies using the new Jason-3 and Sentinel-3 data we are now planning to organise CAW-10 in early 2017 (February or March) in Europe, possibly with special sessions jointly with the Altimetry for Regional and Coastal Models (ARCOM) community of GODAE COSS-TT, and the Sea Level community and data providers - watch this space!

 9th COASTAL ALTIMETRY WORKSHOP WEB PAGE - the 9th Coastal Altimetry Workshop was held on Sun 18 - Mon 19 October 2015 at the Hyatt Regency in Reston, VA, on the US East Coast - same location as OSTST which followed on Tue 20 to Fri 23 October